Min-Hero-Tower-of-Sages/MinHeroMods/README.md

 * Run with FlashPlayer (download from here or use your own: version must be 14+)
 * Done!
 This is forwards-compatiable, or you can use your old save with this one!
 Check "Save Compatiability" section.
-This is **NOT backwards-compatiable**, so if you create a save that contains Zanyu, it cannot be used in the normal game.
+This is **NOT backwards-compatible**, so if you create a save that contains Zanyu, it cannot be used in the normal game.
 This is because if the game detects a modded minion without the right tools, it breaks the game.
 Check "Cleaning a Modded Save" in guides.md.

 ### Save Compatiability